Families and War

 QS Ranking 2022

 Our student advisors are here to guide you with:

 - Credit and recognition for prior learning

 On completion of this subject, you will be able to:

-- Understand individual lives within the wider history of war, particularly in relation to Australia and Britain and World War One
+- Understand individual lives within the wider history of war, particularly in relation to Australia and Britain and the First World War.

 - Research and write a biographical report of a person’s wartime service or experience.

 Do you have a family ancestor who served as a soldier or nurse in the First World War?
 Do you have an old family war diary or set of letters in the proverbial attic?
 Building upon the skills in the Foundation-level Family History subjects, Families and War introduces you to researching online military records, and to contextualising diverse experiences of war.
 The focus is on Australia and Britain during the First World War.